Rare Events and Griffiths Phases in Topological Quantum Error Correction

-Studies of such effects are therefore necessitated for a qualitative understanding of code performance in practice~\cite{Stace_2009, Stace_2010, Auger_2017, Chubb_2021, Strikis_2023, aasen2023faulttolerant, Tiurev2023correctingnon}.
+Studies of such effects are therefore needed for a qualitative understanding of code performance in practice~\cite{Stace_2009, Stace_2010, Auger_2017, Chubb_2021, Strikis_2023, aasen2023faulttolerant, Tiurev2023correctingnon, Huo_2017, Nickerson_2019}.

 In this work, we investigate said effects of non-uniform spatio-temporally correlated noise rates which map to \textit{extended, sub-dimensional rare regions} in the corresponding stat mech models.
 We show that such rare regions, despite being sub-dimensional and rare, can often have a disproportionately large effect and dominate the logical failure of the code, a phenomenon known as a \textit{Griffiths effect}.
 Griffiths effects have been extensively studied in disordered systems, and correspond to rare but large disorder fluctuations which dramatically change the properties of phase transitions (and the proximate phases)~\cite{Vojta_2006}.